zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/collaborate.md

 If you want to inspect which roles have been assigned to which users, simply run:

 `zenml role assignment list`

-## ZenML's support for multi-tenancy

-TODO / TO WRITE

 ### Limitations